The Best Handheld GPS Review

 The Global Positioning System is a worldwide radio-navigation system that consists of 32 satellites and their ground stations.
 These are owned and operated by the U.S. Department of Defense.
 Some units also utilize the Globalnaya Navigazionnaya Sputnikovaya Sistema satellite system that operates 24 additional satellites.
 Handheld units that utilize both networks are typically faster and more accurate.

 Of all the units tested, we were most impressed with the Garmin GPS MAP 64s and Garmin Montana 680.
-The Garmin Montana (the largest unit) had the best accuracy while the GPS MAP 64s (with the largest antennae) was a close second.
+The Garmin Montana (the largest GPS) had the best accuracy while the GPS MAP 64s (with the biggest antennae) was a close second.
 Our Best Buy winner, Garmin eTrex 20x had decent accuracy picking up a signal faster than any other unit.
 All units except for the Magellan eXplorist 510 utilized both GLONASS and GPS networks.
 The Magellan eXplorist 510 provided accuracy within 15 ft.

 Ease of Use

-Here we assessed how easy is was to perform certain key functions such as marking and editing way points, creating and editing tracks, navigating to a way point, and following a route.
+Here we assessed how easy is was to perform certain key functions such as marking and editing waypoints, creating and editing tracks, navigating to a waypoint, and following a route.
 In our tests, we gave these units to beginners and compared individual components.
 These included screen type, menu layout, keyboard type, button configuration, and software interface.

 In the end, units that earned top marks were easy to use out of the box with limited reference to user manuals.
 We found that touch screens were easier to use than buttoned units as they have a close resemblance to smartphones.
 That said, units with large buttons stood out as a better option for cold weather with easier access to menu functions and better keyboard accuracy.

 In the ease of use category, the Garmin devices reigned king.
 The interface software is very similar, and our novice testers thought it was the easiest to use.
-The Garmin Oregon 600 (Editors' Choice) was first in the category as its touchscreen was extremely responsive, modern, and simple.
+The Oregon 600t (Editors' Choice) was first in the category as its touch screen was extremely responsive, modern, and simple.
 The Garmin Montana 680 was next for its large size and touchscreen.
 The Garmin GPS MAP 64s and eTrex 20x (Best Buy winner) were both buttoned units that earned the same rating.
 The GPS MAP 64s features many large, easy to use buttons while the eTrex 20x features a central toggle functioning as a directional and enter button.
 Our testers weren't huge fans of the Magellan eXplorist 510 in this category.
-The eXplorist specifically had a keyboard that was split between two screens that you laboriously had to flip back and forth between to enter text.
+The eXplorist specifically had a keyboard split between two screens that you laboriously had to flip back and forth between to enter text.